LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Lab Instruction Placement

-You have the option of creating the lab instructions after the current instruction, if present, or as the last instruction in the lab.

--   Note that if you have multiple lab instructions, you can change the order from within the user interface.
+You have multiple lab instructions, you can change the order from within the user interface.
 To change the order of a task, copy the syntax of the lab instruction and paste into the correct location, using keyboard shortcuts (CTRL+C, CTRL+V).

 ![](images/move-lab-instruction.gif)

 ### Tasks

-For task titles, you should use sentence case (see Common Style Guidelines for a definition of sentence case).
+For task titles, you should use sentence case (see [Common Style Guidelines](#Common-style-guidelines) for a definition of sentence case).
 Your titles should be as concise as possible.
 The following are some best practices for task titles:

 - Keep title under 50 characters